metoro-io/statusphere/README.md

 ## Contributing

 We're actively welcoming contributions to Statusphere!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get started.

+If you want to add a status page, it's as simple as adding an entry [here](https://github.com/metoro-io/statusphere/blob/main/common/status_pages/status_pages.go)